American Indian boarding schools: Nationhood, Indian Wars, and western settlement

 Through the 19th century, the encroachment of European Americans on Indian lands continued.
 From the 1830s, tribes from both the Southeast and the Great Lakes areas were pushed west of the Mississippi, forced off their lands to Indian Territory.
 As part of the treaties signed for land cessions, the United States was supposed to provide education to the tribes on their reservations.
 Some religious orders and organizations established missions in Kansas and what later became Oklahoma to work on these new reservations.
 Some of the Southeast tribes established their own schools, as the Choctaw did for both girls and boys.

 After the Civil War and decades of Indian Wars in the West, more tribes were forced onto reservations after ceding vast amounts of land to the US.
 With the goal of assimilation, believed necessary so that tribal Indians could survive to become part of American society, the government increased its efforts to provide education opportunities.
 Some of this was related to the progressive movement, which believed the only way for the tribal peoples to make their way was to become assimilated, as American society was rapidly changing and urbanizing.
+It is important to make the distinction that the attacks on white supremacy and the promotion of equality (by the progressive movement) was not the driving force behind the creation of these schools.
+This is supported by Democratic representative Allen Thurman (who served from the 1860s to 1880s), who explains that the concept of US citizenship (as proposed by progressives) both championed equality for most people in the US while taking a hostile approach to Native Americans, as they believed that their sovereign identity had to be erased in order for the US to establish common citizenship rights.

 Following the Indian Wars, missionaries founded additional schools in the West with boarding facilities.
 Given the vast areas and isolated populations, they could support only a limited number of schools.
 Some children necessarily had to attend schools that were distant from their communities.
 Initially under President Ulysses S. Grant, only one religious organization or order was permitted on any single reservation.
 The various denominations lobbied the government to be permitted to set up missions, even in competition with each other.